djnemeth/sm/README.md

 menu.

 Finally, we advise trying out how the language infrastructure behaves under common Eclipse functions.
-Check the syntax highlight, jump through references, look at the outline, produce validation errors, try your luck with quickfixes, ask the content assist, place breakpoints and start cross-language debugging.
+Check the syntax highlighting, jump through references, look at the outline, produce validation errors, try your luck with quickfixes, ask the content assist, place breakpoints and start cross-language debugging.